 Fiberglass doors have three major components: the frame, the core, and the skin.

 The frame is usually made of wood or a high strength composite material.
 The core is filled with a polyurethane insulating foam for both insulation and soundproofing.
-The door’s exterior is constructed with a high-impact compression molded fiberglass.
+The door’s exterior is constructed with high-impact compression-molded fiberglass.

 Fiberglass doors are growing in popularity with homeowners because they are a practical alternative to wood doors and look just as good.

 Absolutely.
 Someone is not going to be able to punch a hole through a fiberglass door.

 The door, the frame, and the hardware all play a role in the security of your door entrance.
 The strength of the door will matter when it comes to security so keep that in mind when you look through manufacturers.

 ProVia manufactures the thickest fiberglass door available earning them the Crystal Achievement Award for Most Innovative Door from Window & Door Magazine.